Fiach-Dubh/BITCOIN-YouTube/README.md

 You may also want to refer to your own YouTube channel in the description of the video you upload using the @<handle> feature.
 This "@<youryoutubechannelhandle>" can also be included in the video title for even more exposure for your channel.

-Commenting Guidelines:

-If you decide to comment anywhere on YouTube using the BITCOIN account, please be sure to begin each message with "@<YOURCHANNELNAME> Speaking:" so people know who is speaking.
-If you don't have an channel name to @ with, then please just use your nym or name at the beginning of your message "<name> Speaking:"

 *Benefits of Contributing as a Channel Editor*

 Exposure: